darccio/zas/README.md

 It is plain HTML.
 No frills.
 Just add a placeholder {{.Body}} in your template.

-First header level 1 from Markdown files will be made available as {{.Title}}.
+First header level 1 from Markdown files will be made available as {{.Title}}, unless it is overridden.

 ### But...
 I want to do pages beyond post-like format